 You can also use a long-handled extension brush such as those used for ceiling fans to dust the tin ceiling.
 Most of these brushes use a static charge to hold the dust, but you will still need to stop occasionally and take it outdoors to shake the dust out of it.

 If your tin ceiling is in a kitchen, you may notice kitchen grease accumulating on the tin.
-This will require that you wash the entire ceiling, one panel at a time.
-You'll need a ladder, a mixture of water and household cleaner, and a sponge.
+This will require that you wash the entire ceiling, one panel at a time, so you'll need a step-ladder, a mixture of water and household cleaner, and a sponge.